“We are born to be tragic in our fate

-I was first introduced to writing at 9 years old when I first watched the movie “Harriet the Spy”.
+I started writing at 9 years old when I first watched the movie “Harriet the Spy”.
 I remembered Harriet carrying a composition notebook and writing everything she noticed during her ‘spy’ work.
-I admit… I was always easily persuaded by what I saw on TV so after watching Harriet, I knew I wanted a composition notebook too.
+I admit… I was easily persuaded by what I saw on TV so after watching Harriet, I knew I wanted a composition notebook too.
 Who knew a cheap composition notebook from Rite-Aid drug store would change my life forever.

 Now, at first, I didn’t write much in it.
 I followed what Harriet did and wrote down what I noticed in my every day surroundings.
 I wrote what I noticed in my room, my home, my neighborhood, my classroom… it wasn’t much but the act of writing itself stayed with me all through my life.